FASHI: A search for extragalactic OH megamasers with FAST: Introduction

 The Five-hundred-meter Aperture Spherical radio Telescope (FAST) All Sky \HI survey (FASHI) aims to cover the entire sky visible to FAST, between declinations of $-14^\circ$ and $+66^\circ$, within a frequency range of $1.0-1.5$\,GHz \citep{Nan2011,Jiang2019,Jiang2020}.
-The survey currently has a typical map rms of $\sim$0.76\,$\mjyb$ with a velocity resolution of 6.4\,$\kms$ within a redshift range of $0.11-0.66$ for OHMs \citep{Zhang2023fashi}, while the Arecibo Legacy Fast ALFA Survey (ALFALFA) has a lower detection sensitivity of $\sim$1.86\,$\mjyb$ after smoothing to a velocity resolution of 10\,$\kms$ \citep{Haynes2018}.
-This suggests that the FASHI could detect more OHMs than the ALFALFA.
-Furthermore, the Ultra-Wide Bandwidth (UWB) receiver on FAST can simultaneously cover a frequency range of 500-3300\,MHz (or $z<2.33$), making FAST a powerful instrument for observing the OHMs in extragalactic objects \citep{Zhang2023}.
+The survey currently has a typical map rms of $\sim$0.76\,$\mjyb$ and a spectral detection sensitivity of $\sim$1.50\,mJy for a velocity resolution of 6.4\,$\kms$ within a redshift range of $0.11-0.66$ for OHMs \citep{Zhang2023fashi}, while the Arecibo Legacy Fast ALFA (ALFALFA) survey has a lower detection sensitivity of $\sim$1.86\,$\mjyb$ after smoothing to a velocity resolution of 10\,$\kms$ \citep{Haynes2018}.
+This suggests that the FASHI could detect more OHMs than ALFALFA.
+Furthermore, the Ultra-Wide Bandwidth (UWB) receiver on FAST can simultaneously cover a frequency range of 500-3300\,MHz (or $z<2.33$), making FAST a powerful instrument for observing OHMs in extragalactic objects \citep{Zhang2023}.